 Yes, all tiles are marked and we keep all of your ordered images on file.
 The tiles are maked with a letter and number that correspond to a grid printout that accompanies your mural orderm.
 Starting from the left top corner (1A, 1B, 1C... etc.) followed by the next lower row from the left (2A, 2B, 2C... etc.).
 Just give us the tile code if you need to reorder a tile.

 Here at TilePinting.com we keep a high quality standard.
 As most of our products are custom made for you, they are not returnable.
 In the rare occasion that an item got damaged during the shipping process, TilePinting.com is happy to replace those damaged items as long they are reported within 24hr by mail or phone.

-The perfect resolution would be 300PPI, however you can still create a good quality tile with 180PPI.
 It also depends what type of tile you selected as a high gloss ceramic tile will have a different appearance compared to a rough Tuscany tile finish.
 Our system will let you know if your image quality is still acceptable.
 The orange warning will indicate that your image has not the best resolution, but the printing result will still be fine and the red warning will indicate that your image quality it to low for an acceptable result.
 Please note that you will still be able to purchase a red warning image if you wish.
 In addition, we recommend keeping all important parts of the image/design at least 1/8 inches away from the edge, an area known as the “safe zone”, so that they do not get cut off or disappear in the tile bevel during the printing process.